rafasoares/cancancan-wiki/Issue-Collaborators.md

 * **Bug Reports:**: If CanCan is not behaving in a way that it is documented to, add the `bug` label.
 Please try to verify this bug by trying it on your own and add a `verified` label to it if you can duplicate it.
 If the issue is outside your expertise, add a `help` label to it.

+  Request that someone write a pull request for a verified bug.
+When a pull request is available, close the original issue and link to it from the pull request.

 * **Dormant Issues:** If you are uncertain if an issue is still applicable and do not want to spend time investigating it, just ask "Are you still having this problem?" and tag with `waiting`.
 If you do not get a comment within a week or so, close the issue saying that, if they want, you can open the issue again.

 * **Duplicate Issues:** If it seems like a common issue, do a search and look for a duplicate.
 If it is, close the issue and link to the other one.